GlobeMindAI/GlobeMindAI.github.io/content/tour/index.md

     content:
       slides:
       - title: 👋 Welcome to the GlobeMind AI!
-        content: We are aiming at next generation of smart earth science.
+        content: We are aiming at next generation of earth science.
         align: center
         background:
           image: